 Step 6 — Omega Indexer Submission

-Tell the agent to submit URLs to Omega Indexer after deploy:
+Tell the agent to submit URLs to Omega Indexer after deploy because that's what gets your content indexed by Google fast:

 ## Step: Submit to Omega Indexer